 Intelligentsia has grown significantly over the years but without losing sight of its quest to produce top-notch coffee.
-The Chicago roaster has been at it since 1995 and has since created relationship with growers all over the planet and, in turn, an impressive portfolio of coffees.
+The Chicago roaster has been at it since 1995 and has since created relationships with growers all over the planet and, in turn, an impressive portfolio of coffees.
 If you’re after diversity in origin and flavor, be a coffee tourist with Intelligentsia.

 Best Whole Bean Coffee: Stumptown

 Stumptown has become a real force in the coffee landscape and for good reason.
-The Pacific Northwest operation sources amazing beans and delivers them freshly-roasted so you can take on the joy of grinding at home.
+The Pacific Northwest operation sources amazing beans and delivers them freshly roasted so you can take on the joy of grinding at home.
 The company’s whole bean lineup is noteworthy and generally as aromatic as it is flavorful.

 Best Sustainable Coffee: Peace Coffee

 Out of Minneapolis, Peace Coffee has become synonymous with fair trade practices and sustainable farming.
 You’ll enjoy sipping the roaster’s work as well as knowing your money is going to something worthwhile.
 Peace Coffee was founded by the Institute for Agriculture & Trade Policy, a non-profit devoted to equity in farming and fair agricultural practices.